 The melancholy of being a single mother is particularly strong this year.
 Especially after reading and researching about my own “high conflict” divorce and separations (two) and what the outcome is for most mothers who are trying to get away from malicious partners.
 In my case, three over the course of 25 years.
 I have a long paper trail.
 I think Arizona thinks I’m being “difficult.”

 No one wants to hear about your divorce.
 They especially don’t want to hear about domestic violence or any kind of topic close to it.
 I don’t blame them.
-After a while, it is absolutely exhausting and the best thing one can do is try to remain focused on positive things, stay calm and do as many healthy promoting activities as possible.
+After a while, it is absolutely exhausting and the best thing one can do is try to remain focused on positive things, stay calm and do as many health promoting activities as possible.

 Single moms border somewhere between slave and Super Woman.
 When you make us fight about our kids, we want to stab you.